 Samsung A50S has an octa-core Exynos 9911 processor which has four 1.74GHz Cortex ARM-A53 cores and four 2.3 GHz Cortex-A73 cores with Mali-G72 graphics.
 It is capable of running games like PUBG smoothly undoubtedly.
 On the other side Honor 20 has Kirin 980 chipset which is compared to the Snapdragon 845 processor.
 Huawei’s top-end phone P30 Pro which costs much more than Honor 20 has the same Kirin 980 processor.
 Thus Honor 20 easily outperforms Galaxy A50s in gaming or multi-tasking.

 Galaxy A50S comes in 4 GB and 6 GB RAM version with 64 GB and 128 GB internal memory, while Honor 20 comes in 6 GB and 8 GB RAM version with 128 GB and 256 GB internal memory.

-Samsung A50S looks a good performing phone on paper but its 4 GB version scored only 168767 in AnTuTu benchmark, while Honor 20 with 6 GB RAM scored 376278.
-Hence Honor 20 can handle any power intensive games or tasks, while Samsung A50S may have to struggle while playing games in higher resolution.
+Samsung A50S looks like a good performing phone on paper but its 4 GB version scored only 168767 in the AnTuTu benchmark, while Honor 20 with 6 GB RAM scored 376278.
+Hence Honor 20 can handle any power-intensive games or tasks, while Samsung A50S may have to struggle while playing games in higher resolution.